coconutlad/coconutlad/README.md

 [Meslolgs Nerd Font](https://github.com/andreberg/Meslo-Font) for your terminal or 'Ubuntu Mono'.
 * **Hosting static content** : GitHub pages (repository settings > pages) + GitHub actions.
   (GitLab works too)
-* **Online IDE** : [CodeSandbox](https://codesandbox.io) (Has real-time collaboration).
-Easy setup if you have a GitHub account.
+* **Online IDE** : [StackBlitz](https://stackblitz.com/) Easy setup if you have a GitHub account.
+They're constanly improving.
+Given this, you could probably do web dev on a tablet.
 * **Pictures** : [Pexels](https://www.pexels.com/) has good quality CC pictures and a fast search bar :)
 * **Drawing diagrams** : [draw.io](https://github.com/jgraph/drawio)
   You can self-host if you like by just forking it and setting up GitHub pages :O

 Try to fully explore all features of the listed tools before you decide you need some new tool.
+(Found out that some people call it "[Taco Bell Programming](http://widgetsandshit.com/teddziuba/2010/10/taco-bell-programming.html)".)

 The defaults are usually pretty powerful and clean.